circleci/lunch-n-learn/README.md

 * Some basic knowledge of git and an existing GitHub.com account *(also fine for people to create an account at the beginning of class)*
 * Some basic terminal or bash know-how is helpful.
 Prior experiance using the command line comes in handy.
 We will be using a Java Script project in our example.
 But no worries, there is no need to know all the ins-and-outs of Java Script :relieved:

 ## What is Continuious Integration?
-What is CD also

-Continuous Integration means multiple developers pushing small, frequent changes to a shared repository or ‘master’.
-They are integrating changes continuously, rather than periodically, hence the name.

-With CI best practices we are aiming to test all changes that are made to the code base utilizing:
-* Unit Tests
-* Integration Tests
-* Functional Tests (also known as End to End tests)
+**Continuous integration** is a practice that encourages developers to integrate their code into a 'master' branch of a shared repository early and often.
+Instead of building out features in isolation and integrating them at the end of a development cycle, code is integrated with the shared repository by each developer multiple times throughout the day.

 ## What is CircleCI?